cyyber/nodejs-pool/README.md

 I've confirmed that the default server 16.04 installation has these requirements.

-The pool comes pre-configured with values for Lethean (LTHN), these may need to be changed depending on the exact requirements of your coin.
+The pool comes pre-configured with values for Quantum Resistant Ledger (QRL), these may need to be changed depending on the exact requirements of your coin.
 Other coins will likely be added down the road, and most likely will have configuration.sqls provided to overwrite the base configurations for their needs, but can be configured within the frontend as well.

 ### Wallet Setup
 The pool is designed to have a dual-wallet design, one which is a fee wallet, one which is the live pool wallet.
 The fee wallet is the default target for all fees owed to the pool owner.
 PM2 can also manage your wallet daemon, and that is the suggested run state.